Technology has developed rapidly over the past decade, and mapping software is no exception. With modern platforms like...

-The starting point to choosing the right solution for you is to assess your needs to identify the outcomes you expect.
-Requirements can be as simple as wanting to view a small dataset on a map or as complex as managing a sales organization with 1000's of reps.
+The starting point to choosing the right solution for you is assessing your needs to identify the expected outcomes.
+Requirements can be as simple as wanting to view a small dataset on a map or as complex as managing a sales organization with thousands of reps.
 In the first example, free software might satisfy your requirements.
-In the second example, you will need enterprise quality software with an extensive feature set, easy-to-manage administration tools, data integration APIs, and robust security as standard.
+In the second example, you will need enterprise-quality software with an extensive feature set, easy-to-manage administration tools, data integration APIs, and robust security as standard.

 The type of outcomes you require will determine your assessment criteria.
 For example, a sophisticated territory management module will be of little interest if you are only interested in route planning.
 If you are looking to identify market opportunities or select new sites, you will be looking for high-quality buffer analysis.
 Assessing regional performance will benefit from thematic mapping.

 The number of people you want to share and collaborate with within your team or organization impacts your assessment.
 You will need to look at the quality of the collaboration and sharing tools –how easy is it to set up and administer groups and users, can maps be shared quickly, is the collaboration interactive, does the system have world-class notification methods?

 In the second chapter, we outlined fundamental mapping concepts.
 Understanding these will help you identify the features you need.
 When you have identified your desired outcomes, you will then be able to list the features that you need to help you assess which software to use.
 A complete list would take several pages, but the following table sets out some more important ones.

 - Create regional and hotspot heatmaps

 - Analyze data with color-coded, pin, or bubble maps